Fabulang/quiz/en/living-dream.md

    * making a cocktail
    * staring out to sea

-3. Grace and Tom enjoy
+3. During the experience, Grace and Tom enjoy

    * delicious food from around the world
    * relaxing spa treatments